-Rivier University's Doctorate of Psychology (Psy.D.) in Counseling and School Psychology is designed as a cohort model.
+Rivier University's Doctor of Psychology (Psy.D.) in Counseling and School Psychology is designed as a cohort model.
 Traditional students can complete the degree in 5-6 years, including the 2000 hour internship in the final year of the program.
 Advanced standing students can complete the degree in 4 years, including the final internship year.
+A minimum of 3 full-time academic years of graduate study (or the equivalent thereof) plus an internship are required prior to receiving the doctoral degree.
+At least two of the three academic training years (or the equivalent thereof) must take place at Rivier University.
 At least three semesters (two of which must be consecutive) of full time registration at Rivier University are required for residency in the program.

 Courses are generally offered weekday late afternoons and evenings as well as on Saturdays.
 The program includes a very limited set of online and hybrid course offerings in keeping with the New Hampshire Board of Psychology licensing requirement that the method of teaching is predominately face-to-face.